© Crown copyright 2018

 - for disposals on or after 6 April 2011, £10 million

 Entrepreneurs’ Relief must be claimed, either by the individual or, in the case of trustees of settlements, jointly by the trustees and the qualifying beneficiary.
-You must make a claim to HMRC in writing by the first anniversary of the 31 January following the end of the tax year in which the qualifying disposal takes place that is one year and 10 months from the end of the tax year in which the qualifying business disposal is made.
-For a qualifying business disposal in the tax year 2015 to 2016 (ending on 5 April 2016) a claim for Entrepreneurs’ Relief must therefore be made by 31 January 2018.
+You must make a claim to HMRC in writing by the first anniversary of the 31 January following the end of the tax year in which the qualifying disposal takes place.
+For a qualifying business disposal in the tax year 2016 to 2017 (ending on 5 April 2017) a claim for Entrepreneurs’ Relief must therefore be made by 31 January 2019.
 A claim to Entrepreneurs’ Relief may be amended or revoked within the time limit for making a claim.

 How to claim

-If you can you should claim Entrepreneurs’ Relief in your 2015 to 2016 tax return.
-If you cannot make your claim in your 2015 to 2016 tax return then a claim may be made to HMRC either in writing or by filling in Section A of the Claim for Entrepreneurs’ Relief form.
+If you can do so you should claim Entrepreneurs’ Relief in your 2016 to 2017 tax return.
+If you can’t make your claim in your 2016 to 2017 tax return then a claim may be made to HMRC either in writing or by filling in Section A of the Claim for Entrepreneurs’ Relief form.

 Trustees of a settlement